You Can't Trifle With Sin

 “You’re not crazy, my dear.
 Grief, especially after something like this, can do crazy things.
 But we're here to help you through it.”

 Simply put, you can’t trifle with sin.
 We all make bad decisions, little acts of rebellion that satisfy some selfish desire.
 Usually, the consequences are negligible - nobody finds out, nothing bad happens, it gets forgotten - no harm done.
 But sometimes disaster strikes.
 Trina had multiple seizures that she recovered from before she died.
 But rebelling against her parents by not taking her medication caught up with her.
-Disaster struck without warning and she paid the ultimate price.
+Disaster struck and she paid the ultimate price.
 Even more so, she wasn't the only one who suffered.
 Trina’s sister Katie - along with her mom and dad, grandparents, cousins, and friends - all had their hearts torn out with Trina's untimely death.
 An absolute tragedy.

-You might think you can get away with your sin, that it’s no big deal.
-Those little acts of rebellion satisfy your dark, secret desires.
+We might think we can get away with our sin, that it’s no big deal.
+Just little acts of rebellion satisfy our dark, secret desires.
 However, at any time disaster can strike.
 The famous Las Vegas magicians Siegfried & Roy performed with massive lions and tigers for thirteen years before Roy was mauled on stage, causing career-ending injuries.
-You can’t play with tigers and expect to walk away in one piece every time.
-In the same way, you can’t trifle with sin and expect to escape unscathed, in this life or the next.
-Your dark indulgences might seem like harmless kittens, but the Bible says differently.

 Be sober-minded.
 Be watchful.
 Your adversary the devil prowls around like a roaring lion, seeking someone to devour.
 (1 Pet 5:8, ESV)

-Upon entering their promised land, Israel was charged to completely clear out the current residents.
-All of them, or else.
+Upon entering their promised land, Israel was charged to completely clear out the current residents - all of them - or else.

 I have given you this land to possess.
 If you don’t drive out the inhabitants of the land, those you allow to remain will become barbs in your eyes and thorns in your sides.
 They will give you trouble in the land where you’ll live.
 And then I’ll do to you what I plan to do to them.
 (Num 33:53,54-56, NIV)